 When making your first hire, your roadmap should cover:

-Once you have highlighted what knowledge and skills are missing, and at what point in the business evolution you will need them, follow these steps:
+Once you have identified what knowledge and skills are required, and at what point in the business evolution you will need them, follow these steps:

 Remember that whatever you decide in your hiring process, you’ll need to budget for the resources you need and when you need them.
 Full-time permanent employees expect a certain level of long-term commitment.